 - 1. Students are expected to be in school, all day, every day, and on time.
-The school day begins at 7:40 am at the high school and middle school and 8:40 at the elementary schools - 2.
-Parents are asked to call the school for all absences, tardies, and dismissals or send a note. - 3.
+The school day begins at 7:40 am at the high school and middle school and 8:40 at the elementary schools. - 2.
+Parents are asked to call the school (preferred method) or email the School Secretary (accepted alternate method) for all absences, tardies, and dismissals or send a note. - 3.
 Notes and calls from home must be received within 48 hours to excuse tardies and absences. - 4.
 Any student arriving late must report to the Main Office for attendance. - 5.
 If absent, students are responsible for meeting with their teacher(s) and making up any missed work.
 Generally, work deadlines are extended one day for each day of absence. - 6.
 Absence from school means that the student may not participate in any co-curricular activities that day unless granted special permission by school administration.